TypeStrong/ts-node/website/docs/transpilers.md

 The `transpiler` option allows using third-party transpiler plugins with ts-node.  `transpiler` must be given the name of a module which can be `require()`d.
 The built-in `swc` plugin is exposed as `ts-node/transpilers/swc`.

-For example, to use a hypothetical "speedy-ts-compiler", first install it into your project: `npm install speedy-ts-compiler`
+For example, to use a hypothetical "@cspotcode/fast-ts-compiler", first install it into your project: `npm install @cspotcode/fast-ts-compiler`

 Then add the following to your tsconfig: